GregOnNet/angular-cups/README.md

 # angular-cups

-A demo app to get startet with AngularJS.
+A demo app to get started with AngularJS.
 It allows users (aka cuppers) to collect bonus points for each drunken cup of coffee.

 ## Getting started